Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 If you're looking for proven race pedigree, then Specialized's Tarmac series can probably win you a game of Top Trumps.
 In its various iterations, this frame has won Grand Tours, Classics and rainbow jerseys.
-The 2020 Tarmac Disc Pro version gets the latest SRAM Force eTap wireless electronic shifting, and like most of the Tarmac range has disc brakes, though there are still a couple of rim-braked models for traditionalists.
-The Roval CL 50 wheels are shod with Specialized Turbo S-Works tyres, there's a carbon S-Works handlebar and a Specialized Power saddle sits atop an S-Works carbon seatpost.
+The new 2021 Tarmac SL7 Pro version gets Shimano's reliable Ultegra Di2 electronic shifting, and like all the new Tarmac SL7 bikes it has disc brakes.

-This Italian brand is one of the most desirable, with its history and iconic celeste paint, and this new Specialissima is its newest creation.
-It’s a bike designed unashamedly to be as light as possible, but there’s a concession to comfort, without compromising frame stiffness.
-The carbon layup incorporates the same vibration damping CounterVail technology first seen on the Infinito CV endurance bike a couple of years ago.
-The Campagnolo Super Record groupset and Bora Ultra wheels produce a complete bike weight that tickles the UCI minimum weight limit.
-So light that it’s illegal in any UCI race.
+This Italian brand is one of the most desirable, with its history and iconic celeste paint, and the disc-brake-equipped Specialissima is its newest creation.
+It’s a bike designed unashamedly to be light, but there’s a concession to comfort, without compromising frame stiffness.
+The carbon layup incorporates the same vibration damping CounterVail technology first seen on the Infinito CV endurance bike a few years ago.
+The Campagnolo Super Record groupset and Fulcrum Wind 400 Carbon wheels produce a bike that blasts through the £10,000 price level, with one of the most desirably Italian bikes we've seen this year.

-Scott offers two versions of its Addict road bike, dividing it into Addict endurance bikes and Addict RC race machines; this is Scott's top of the line race bike.
-As well as one of the lightest disc-compatible frames around it has Shimano Dura-Ace Di2 electronic shifting, DT Swiss PRC 1100 Dicut db carbon clincher wheels, Syncros one-piece carbon bar and stem, and Syncros carbon seatpost.
-Scott claims a weight of 6.85kg, very impressive for a disc-braked bike.
+Scott offers two versions of its Addict road bike, dividing it into Addict endurance bikes and Addict RC race machines; this is Scott's number two race bike, topped only by the Addict RC Ultimate.
+As well as one of the lightest disc-compatible frames around it has Shimano Dura-Ace Di2 electronic shifting, Syncros Capital 1.0 35 carbon clincher wheels, Syncros one-piece carbon bar and stem, and Syncros carbon seatpost.
+Scott claims a weight of 7kg, very impressive for a disc-braked bike.

 Unlike the majority of carbon frames in this guide that are made using the common moulding process, the C64 is constructed by bonding the tubes together using oversized lugs.
 It’s the same approach the Italian company has been using on its flagship carbon frames since the C40 some 20 years ago.
 It gives the frame a more traditional appearance perhaps than the smoother frames, but there’s no doubting the performance and quality of the ride it produces.